ArcGIS REST Services Directory | Login |

 Data Validation

 These data should be considered as provisional products per the Provisional Product Maturity level defined in the TEMPO validation plan.
 These data are at provisional maturity, which means that product performance has been demonstrated through a large, but still (seasonally or otherwise) limited number of independent measurements.
 The analysis is sufficient for limited qualitative determinations of product fitness-for-purpose, and the product is potentially ready for testing by operational users and may be suitable for scientific publication.
-Please note that there have been no changes to the data in this image service from when it was classified as beta; therefore, users do not need to recreate imagery or redo analyses conducted while the image service data were beta.
 Users may consult the TEMPO User Guide for descriptions of the data and associated known issues.

 Recommended Usage Notes